Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Wobbliness of length two components

-Thus, given that $n_1>1$, choosing $r_M=1$, $r_{\tilde{N}}=n_0-1$ it follows that for $n_0>2$, one has $h^0((\tilde{N}K^*)^*MK)>0$.
-If $n_0=2=n_1$, assuming $g>2$ suffices to draw the same conclusion. \end{proof} \begin{remark} Theorem \ref{thm:wobbly_comps} explains some phenomena observed for particular cases.
+which finishes the proof. \end{proof} \begin{remark} Note that a field $\beta\in H^0(\tN^*MK^2)$ extends the field $\beta|_N\in H^0(N^*MK^2)\setminus 0$ constructed in Example \ref{ex:key_example}, which is a $K^2$-twisted Higgs field associated to the Segre stratum of $F_1$, as . \end{remark} \begin{remark} Theorem \ref{thm:wobbly_comps} explains some phenomena observed for particular cases.
 For instance, in rank four, all components of type $(3,1)$ were known to be wobbly \cite[Remark 5.13]{HH}, which is the first fully wobbly case covered by the criterion in Theorem \ref{thm:wobbly_comps}, corresponding to $n_1=1$. \end{remark} \begin{remark} The proof of Theorem \ref{thm:wobbly_comps} provides a candidate for the limit at infinity also in the case $\delta\geq 3n_1(n_0-n_1)(g-1)$.
-With the notation of Theorem \ref{thm:wobbly_comps}, let $\beta\in H^0((\tilde{N}_K^*)^*MK)$.
+With the notation of Theorem \ref{thm:wobbly_comps}, let $\beta\in H^0((\tilde{N}K^*)^*MK)$.
 Then, if the point is semistable, then by Lemma \ref{prop:3.4_HH}